blackhorsewu/CoboWeld/README.md

 I will have to do this anyway if I want to use Realsense, especially if I want to do hand eye calibration.

 Just done the install, reboot and test.
-ROS and Unistall still need to be done.
+ROS and Uninstall still need to be done.

 ---